Legal Topics Toggle navigation

 Q: Can a government body conduct business via email?

 A: The Attorney General discourages government bodies from doing official business via email.
-Unlike a letter sent through the mail, electronic mail is interactive, more akin to a telephone conversation.
-An email between two members of a government body regarding business matters can lead to an inadvertent meeting if a quorum of the government body is copied and responds to the rest of the group.
-However, it is permissible for members of a government body to circulate documents (e.g., agendas, discussion documents) and logistical details via email in preparation for a meeting, as long as the members avoid discussing business matters.
+An email between two or more members of a government body regarding business matters can lead to an inadvertent meeting if a quorum of the government body is copied and responds to the rest of the group.
+It is permissible for members of a government body to circulate documents (e.g., agendas, discussion documents) and logistical details via email in preparation for a meeting, as long as the members avoid discussing business matters.

 Wisconsin’s Open Meetings Law (WOML) (Wis.
 Stats. §§ 19.81-19.98), like Wisconsin’s Public Records Law, embodies the principle that the public is entitled to the greatest possible information about government affairs.
 WOML requires most government bodies to conduct official business in open meetings and to post in advance public notices of the meetings.
 For more information, see the latest edition of the Wisconsin Department of Justice Compliance Guide for Wisconsin’s Open Meeting Law and other resources.